iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

    The LCD1601A HD44780 display is used to output the sensor readings.
 It provides a clear visual representation of the data, allowing users to monitor the atmospheric conditions easily.

 ## Setup and Installation
-1. Connect the Senzor Hub to the laptop via USB cable.
+1. Connect the Sensor Hub to the laptop via USB cable.
 2. Upload the sketch (`arduino.ino`) to the hub using the Arduino IDE.
 3. Start the Node.js server:
     ```bash
-    cd server
+    cd node
     npm install
     node server.js
     ```